Skip to main content

 Types of access keys

-• Temporary keys: Expire after a set duration (up to 12 hours)
+• Temporary keys: Expire after a set duration of up to 12 hours.

-For production environments, consider using Workload Identity Federation for automated, secure key management.
+For production environments, use Workload Identity Federation for automated, secure key management.
 For less sensitive operations or for testing, you can use access keys created with Cloud Console tokens.

 Managing your access keys